Five Questions To Ask Before Applying For California Liquor License

-If you own a café or restaurant in Los Angeles and do not serve alcohol, you may be missing out on a very profitable component of your business.
-We’ve compiled a list of the five top questions that we suggest you ask before you get started on the Liquor License process.
+If you own a café or restaurant and are seeking a Liquor License and do not serve alcohol, you may be missing out on a very profitable component of your business.
+We’ve compiled a list of the five top questions that we suggest you ask before you get started on the California Liquor License process.
+If you’re looking for a California liquor license and have additional questions, let us know!

 Although these are some of the primary considerations that you should keep in mind before starting the approval processes for alcohol and local permitting, there are many other details that a qualified permit consultant can provide you with.
 The bottom line is that evaluation of your needs, timing, budget and location as well as comprehensive research with the local and state agencies early in the process can save you time, money and a lot of stress later.